kelvinyuan2004/ECE45-Synth-Project/README.md

 This is our ECE45 project.
 The program will be written using MATLAB and will be using the MATLAB GUI as well.

 ## Contributers and Contributions:
-// The readme file just update on ur own with your relevant Kelvin Yuan, A18140796: (Everything you did)
+// The readme file just update on ur own with your relevant <br>
+Kelvin Yuan, A18140796: (Everything you did)

-Zhenyu Jiang, A(numbers lol): (Everything you did) Henry Tran, A17685681: Updated the README file and worked on building the low pass filter Rong Chen, A18083454:(everything you did)
+Zhenyu Jiang, A(numbers lol): (Everything you did)

+Henry Tran, A17685681: Updated the README file and worked on building the low pass filter

+Rong Chen, A18083454:(everything you did)

 Everyone else.(I just dont know who else is working on project): (Everything you did)

 ## Writeup: